boaks/zephyr-coaps-client/docu/CONFIGURATION.md

 - **MODEM_SAVE_CONFIG_THRESHOLD**, threshold to save the modem configuration.
 The modem is switched off and on to save the configuration.

-- **MODEM_MULTI_IMSI_SUPPORT**, enable support for SIM-cars with multiple IMSI.
+- **MODEM_MULTI_IMSI_SUPPORT**, enable support for SIM-cards with multiple IMSI.
 Switching the IMSI requires sometimes longer search times.
-Sets default search timeout to 10 minutes.
+Sets default search timeout to 10 minutes. **Note:** using multiple IMSI cards in combination with LTE-M/NB-IoT mixed mode may cause trouble.
+The modem start to search in one mode (e.g. NB-IoT), if the timeout of the multi IMSI is short, then the IMSI changes and the modem restarts the search.
+That may cause the modem to never switch to the second mode.

 - **MODEM_SEARCH_TIMEOUT**, modem network search timeout.